aseemj745/Medical-Device-System-Portfolio/automated-pacemaker-and-circuit-tester/dual-chamber-pacemaker-tester/README.md

-# Dual-Chamber Pacemaker Test Flow
+# Dual-Chamber Pacemaker Automated Test Flow

 This flow validates dual-chamber pacemakers using a fully automated test system with synchronized atrial (A) and ventricular (V) channel verification.